 “As an Amazon Associate, I earn from qualifying purchases.”

 After you’ve include this line, your job is done.
-You’re not allowed to talk about your affiliation with Amazon.
+You’re not allowed to talk about your affiliation with Amazon on your website.
 And you’re especially not allowed to include anything that even suggests Amazon endorses you in any way.

 That’ll get you booted out of the program for good.